 When pruning early in the season, try snapping or sliding off the suckers before they grow too large.
 Oftentimes, if you aren’t careful, a bunch of suckers will sneak by and grow into some main stems.

-If you already have your main stems you’d like to support and get stronger, don’t be afraid to be strict in the number of suckers you are snapping off.
-It’s best to be more strict early.
+If you already have the main stems you’d like to support and get stronger, don’t be afraid to be strict in the number of suckers you are snapping off.
+It’s best to be more strict early on.

 During the mid-season is when you’ll receive the fruit of your labor from early pruning.
 Your main 2-3 stems will have grown and matured into strong shoots that can bear some great clusters of tomatoes.

-Towards the end of the season is when you’ll really see the effect of either not pruning the plant enough or pruning it just right.
+Towards the end of the season is when you’ll really see the effects of either not pruning the plant enough or pruning it just right.

 If you managed to keep your tomato plant to the number of main branches that you liked, and you maintained it with the proper water and fertilizer, your tomato plant will likely be healthy and great to grow fruit into the fall.